containers/buildah/docs/buildah-rmi.md

 **--all, -a**

 All local images will be removed from the system that do not have containers using the image as a reference image.
 An image name or id cannot be provided when this option is used.
+Read/Only images configured by modifying the  "additionalimagestores" in the /etc/containers/storage.conf file, can not be removed.

 **--prune, -p**